-For those who don’t know, a degloving injury is a type of trauma that strips the skin from a part of the body, possibly taking some of the soft tissue underneath as well.
-A degloved finger is a traumatic injury that can develop in any number of ways.
+For those who don’t know, degloving injuries involve a type of trauma that strips the skin from a part of the body, cutting off its blood supply.
+It is is a traumatic injury that can develop in any number of ways.
 While it can happen in an auto accident, it is more common if someone has been rock climbing or is involved in a motorcycle accident.
 If someone is not wearing the proper protection, their hand could scrape across a rock or a slab of pavement at high speed.
 If a piece of the finger catches, it could strip the skin off of the finger and, possibly, the hand as well.

-What is the Treatment of a Degloved Finger?
+What is the Treatment of a Ring Avulsion Injury?

-The treatment for a degloved finger is going to depend on the extent of the injury.
-If the injury is small, the patient could avoid surgery and may just have the wound site closed.
+The treatment for a ring avulsion is going to depend on the extent of the injury.
+If the injury is small, the patient could avoid surgery and may just have the wound site closed where the blood vessels were exposed.
 For a larger degloving injury, a patient could require a skin graft to cover the wound.
-Serious degloving injuries of the finger could lead to nerve damage or even bone fractures.
-In this situation, patients will require a trip to the operating room for not only a skin graft but to repair the associated injuries as well.
+Serious degloving injuries of the finger could lead to nerve damage or even bone fractures, which in some cases, amputations may be required.
+Patients will require a trip to the operating room for not only a skin graft but to repair the associated injuries as well.

 Sacramento Personal Injury Lawyer

 I’m Ed Smith, a Sacramento personal injury lawyer.
 Anyone who has suffered a degloving injury understands how painful it can be.
 If you or someone you know has degloved their finger, please contact me at (916) 921-6400 for my free and friendly legal advice.
 Outside the telephone calling area for the city of Sacramento, please reach me toll-free at (800) 404-5400.